andhapp/jquery-timepicker/README.markdown

 Works with **jquery 1.7.2**.

+### Options

-You can supply the option to display a 24-hr clock and not display time-of-day selection box by using the following javascript:
+1. You can supply the option to display a 24-hr clock and not display time-of-day selection box by using the following javascript:

     $('input#select_time').timepicker({clock12:false});

+2. You can make the timepicker appear in a popup box by passing in inPopup:true.
+Default is false.

+    $('input#select_time').timepicker({inPopup:true});

 If you get stuck, just look at the tests.
+There is also an example index.html file in spec/integration.

 ## Specs